 The Lauttasaari Manor Residency program is open to working groups and organisations to apply.
 It cannot be applied for as an individual.

 Fill in the basic information.

-If you’re applying as an organisation with a with a Finnish business ID, please note that the registration numbers recorded in the Register of Associations are no longer in use.
-Business IDs has been used since September 2019.
+- If you’re applying as an organisation with a Finnish business ID, please note that the registration numbers recorded in the Register of Associations are no longer in use.
+Business IDs have been used since September 2019.

 2. Type of project